 - Head of accounting.
 These people need to see clear ROI.
 They will also appreciate it if you include a clear summary of all the expenses (your invoices as well as advertising costs they have encountered).

 At the beginning of the contract (as well as at the beginning of each year), it is worth discussing your clients’ DMUs with sales and customer support teams.
 This way you will be well prepared to create a report to make them all happy.

 Performance trends and benchmarks

-Showing traffic and conversion numbers is helpful but there will always be a question: How does that compare to the previous year as well as to the average performance metrics.
+Showing traffic and conversion numbers and the results of social media campaigns is helpful.
+But the clients of digital agencies always ask, How does that compare to the previous year as well as to the average performance metrics.

 Agorapulse sets automatic comparison of data to the previous period, so you will have a detailed comparison report by default:

 Agorapulse automatically compares all your marketing data to the previous period